rclancyc/rclancyc.github.io/_projects/errorbounds.md

 \end{align}
 $$

-where $$\Omega$$ is the interior of the domain and $$\partial \Omega$$ is the boundary.
+where $$\Omega$$ is the interior of some domain and $$\partial \Omega$$ is its boundary.
 Unfortunately, most PDEs can’t be solved analytically.
 This limitation necessitates approximate solutions to these systems.

 To simplify the problem, rather than solving the PDE on a continuum, $$\Omega$$ is discretized to a finite number of points and a solution is found that satisfies the equation on this constrained or projected set.
 The discretized PDE is written as